mvz/memory_test_fix/README.md

 In general, Bundler should pick a compatible version for you if you don't specify one in your `Gemfile`.

-That said, this gem is compatible with Rails 4.1, 4.2 and 5.0.
-If you're using an older version of Rails, your first priority should be upgrading Rails.
+That said, the latest version of this gem is compatible with Rails 5.0.
+If you're still on Rails 4, you can use version 1.3.0.
+Unfortunately, the hard requirement of Ruby 2.2 or above for Rails 5 means `memory_test_fix` cannot support Rails 4 and 5 at the same time.

-If that's not an option, you can use version 1.3.0 of this gem with Rails 4.0.
+If you're using a version of Rails older than 4, your first priority should be upgrading Rails.
+If that's really not an option, you can use version 1.2.2 of this gem with Rails 3.2.
-If you're using Rails 3.2, you can use version 1.2.2.
 If you're using Rails 3.1 or 3.0, use version 1.1.0.
 If you're using Rails 2.3, use version 0.2.2.
 If you're using an even older version of Rails, use version 0.1.3.

 ## Authors